freeze-dolphin/Etoile/README.md

 # Étoile

-A mini tool written in C that helps convert `.arcpkg` to Arcaea readable `songlist`.
+A mini tool written in C that helps convert `.arcpkg` to Arcaea readable `songlist`

 ## Problem